efigart/efigart.github.io/projects/project.md

 published: true
 labels:
   - Vercel
+  - Web Development
-summary: "A program to emulate a rock paper sciccors game with a CPU.
-This was an assignment for ICS 211."
+summary: "I worked with a team to create a program connect students to companies.
+This was my final project for ICS 314."
 ---